dwkim78/upsilon/README.md

 The size of the model with 500 trees and 12 features is 260 MB.
 Nevertheless, the F1 score difference between these two models is 0.001, which is negligible.

+## Minimum Requirements

+Although UPSILoN can be run at any modest machines, we recommend to run it at the machine equipped with at least ~2 GB memory because the uncompressed random forests model file could consumes ~1 GB memory.

 ## ChangeLog